Frost-Phoenix/zen-floating-bookmarks/README.md

-# zen-floating-history
+# zen-floating-bookmarks

-Improves the history tab by matching the browser theme, make it floating, more responsive, and allow placing it on either side.
+Improves the bookmarks tab by matching the browser theme, make it floating, more responsive, and allow placing it on either side.